3 Major Business Continuity Plan Mistakes to Avoid in Disaster Recovery Planning

-Business Continuity is Critical Make Sure Your Disaster Recovery Plan is Ready
+Business Continuity is Critical: Make Sure Your Disaster Recovery Plan is Ready

 Most companies have some sort of disaster recovery plan in place, but many plans don’t survive an actual disaster.
-Data recovery procedures are often filed away and forgotten, and company leaders go on with day-to-day work believing they’ll refer to the plan if the worst occurs.But because these plans are often not tested, updated, or reviewed, companies tend to overlook significant problems with their disaster responses.
+Data recovery procedures are often filed away and forgotten, and company leaders go on with day-to-day work believing they’ll refer to the plan if the worst occurs.
+But because these plans are often not tested, updated, or reviewed, insufficient testing can result in disaster recovery plans failing during real crises.
+Companies tend to overlook significant problems with their disaster responses.
+Inadequate planning can result in significant loss and prolonged disruption to business operations.
 It is only when a cyberattack or environmental disaster disrupts their business continuity that the plan is given a second look.

 Some companies believe they’ll just figure things out if a disaster happens.
 Others make the mistake of believing their firm is not important enough to be the target of something like a ransomware attack—but hackers don’t care what your data is or who else may be interested in it; they believe your data is important to you and you’ll pay to get it back.